roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ### ECM-TX-8.
 Question

-What tax rules do apply to drop-shipping model od bussiness in U.S.?
-How is resonsible for tax collection?
+What tax rules do apply to drop-shipping model of business in U.S.?
+How is responsible  for tax collection?

 ### ECM-TX-9.
 Case